Investigating the usefulness of Quantum Blur: Summary of Quantum Blur

 This translates into an interpolation between the two $h$ values, parameterized by the angle $\theta$.

 When \texttt{rx} is applied to all qubits, we can make the following approximation for small $\theta$,

-Though this will be precise only for extremely small values of $\theta$, it nevertheless shows that there will be a blurring of the value $h(x,y)$ by performing an interpolation of the corresponding amplitude with the average of the values for all the points $(x_j,y_j)$.
+Though this will be precise only for extremely small values of $\theta$, it nevertheless shows that there will be a blurring of the value $h(x,y)$ by performing an interpolation of the corresponding amplitude with the average of the square roots of the values for all the points $(x_j,y_j)$.
 Given the encoding of coordinates to bit strings, this will include all neighbouring points, as required for a standard blur.

 It is similarly possible to show that \texttt{ry} rotations can induce a blur effect for small angles.
 However, the \texttt{rx} and \texttt{ry} blurs quickly deviate as $\theta$ is increased when images are encoded as in Eq. \ref{eq:state}.
 The simplest and most potent example is that of a plain white image, for which $h(x,y)=1$ for all points.
 Given the encoding of Eq. \ref{eq:encoding}, this corresponds to the state $\left| + \right\rangle ^{\otimes n}$, which is the eigenstate of the \texttt{rx} rotation.
 The image will therefore not be effected by the \texttt{rx} blur, as would be expected for a standard blur effect.